ROCm/hipRAND/README.md

 ### Building

-After cloning this repository, and `cd`ing into it:
+After cloning this repository and navigating into its directory:

 ```shell
 # Install Python dependencies